kh4vv/AWS_certificate_review/README.md

 - Egress-only internet gateway is a VPC component that allows outboud communitcation over IPv6 from instances in your VPC to the interent, and prevents the internet from initiating an IPv6 connection with your instances.
 - Policy-based VPNs using one or more pairs of security associations drop already existing connections when new connection requests are generated with different security associations-> cause intermittent packet loss and other connectivity failures

+### NAT
+- Must be diable source and destination checks when create NAT
+- NAT instance must exist in a **public subnet**
+- a route out of the private subnet to the NAT instance
+- High avaiability by auto scaling groups, multiple subnets in different AZ, automate failover between using a script
+- NAT Gateway: redundant insdie an AZ
+- 1 NAT Gateway inside 1 AZ.
+(5 GBps to 45 GBps)
+- prefer setup for enterprise systems
+- no requirement to patch NAT gateway
+- automatically assigned a public IP addresses
+- Route Tables for NAT Gateway MUST be updated

+### NACL
+- VPCs are automatically given a defualt NACL (allow all in/out bound traffic)
+- Each subnet within a VPC must be associated with a NACL
+- Subnets can only be associated with 1 NACL at a time.
+New NACL will remove the previous association
+- subnet automatically associate with default NACL
+- Rule: allow or deny traffic
+- Stateless (allow in/out bound)
+- deny all traffic by default
+- NACLs contain a numbered list of rules that gets evaluated in order from lowest to highest (lowest number = strongest rule)

+### SG
+- Security groups like firewall at the instance level
+- inbound traffic is blocked by default/outbound traffic is allowed by default
+- specify the source to be either an IP range, single IP address or another security group
+- Statefull
+- change effect immediately
+- EC2 instance can belong to multiple security grups and vice verse
+- CANNOT block specific IP address (NACL is option)
+- 10,000 security groups per region (default 2500)
+- 60 inbound rules and outbund rules per security group

 #### Example problems
 Q. Your organization was looking to download patches onto an existing EC2 instance inside a private subnet in an exisiting custom VPC.
 You created a NAT instance and a NAT Gateway.
 However, when you try to download patches from the internet onto the EC2 instance, the connection gets timed out.
 What could be reasons?